rust-lang/blog.rust-lang.org/posts/inside-rust/2020-08-12-changes-to-x-py-defaults.md

 team: the compiler team <https://www.rust-lang.org/governance/teams/compiler>
 ---

-Recently, the defaults for [x.py] - the tool used to [bootstrap] the rust compiler from source - changed.
-If you regularly contribute to the rust compiler, this might affect your workflow.
+Recently, the defaults for [x.py], the tool used to [bootstrap] the Rust compiler from source, changed.
+If you regularly contribute to Rust, this might affect your workflow.

 ## What changes were made?

-- The default stage is now dependent on the subcommand.
+- The default stage is now dependent on the subcommand:
   + `dist`: stage 2
   + `build`: stage 1
   + `test`: stage 1